Discussion on Sayyidatina ‘Aishah bint Abu Bakr’s (r.a.) Age at the Time of Marriage

 Brother Al Nimr: Brother Terence Helikaon Nunis, with regards to you following the Ahl ar-Ra’yy Hanafi methodology, do the Hanafis themselves not permit the marriage of a pre-pubescent boy or girl when their guardian gives them in marriage?
 In fact, Imam Muhammad ash-Shaybani (r.a.) quoted the very ḥadits of Swahih al-Bukhari on the age of Aisha being 6 at the time of nikah to prove the validity of such a marriage, in his Kitab al-Aṣwl.

 Brother Terence Helikaon Nunis: Brother, taqlid is about following the methodology, not the fatawa.
 That is why there is ikhtilaf on many issues within a madzhab.
-I am not obliged to accept every single legal opinion of my madzhab, otherwise there would be a discrepancy since some of them contradict each other.
+I am not obliged to accept every single legal opinion of my madzhab, otherwise there would be a discrepancy, since some of them contradict each other.

-Brother Al Nimr: So, with regards to ra’yy and its application, where do you believe we should draw the line in rejecting ahadits because we may consider them unreasonable or illogical?
+Brother Al Nimr: So, with regard to ra’yy and its application, where do you believe we should draw the line in rejecting ahadits because we may consider them unreasonable or illogical?
 Reason I ask is because if we leave this method unrestricted then what is to stop someone rejecting the ahadits collections as a whole like the “Quranists”?

 Brother Terence Helikaon Nunis: Leaving aside the technical examination of the matn, the sanad, the silsilah and the manaqib, strictly within the Hanafi madzhab, there are certain conditions for rejecting a hadits, as per Imam al-Maturidi’s (r.a.)
 Kitab at-Tawhid.